The Application Process – What you should know in advance to make your applications stand out.

 Many students overlook the importance of the letters of recommendation, often believing they are a small, insignificant part of the application.
 I hope to convince you otherwise, as these letters are often pivotal to a student’s admissions success.
 Once a college or university reviews your academic criteria and essays, they will have a strong understanding of your academic potential, along with your intellectual and personal insights.
 However, they are still missing important information, and the letters of recommendation provide an admissions staff with multiple perspectives of your academic and professional abilities.
 Most importantly, they highlight how you have performed in various settings.
 Often, many recommenders fall short in the content of their letters, offering little, if any, new information about a student – a significant disadvantage.
 It is important to be aware of this shortfall and ensure that your letters are strong assets to your applications.

 The last section of the application process involves the optional interviews.
 Since these interviews are not required, they cannot hurt your chances of acceptance.
 Instead, these interviews have the potential to enrich an application with vivid stories and details that may influence an admissions staff towards an offer of acceptance.
 In other words, they can supplement your written statements with a memorable display of personality.
 Additionally, they are a rewarding opportunity to meet with a graduate of the college or university to learn about their experiences, which can help in your decision of where to enroll among offers of admission.
-However, I do not want to give too much away, since our next blog will detail the interview process with much more depth and clarity.
+However, I do not want to give too much away, since my next blog will detail the interview process with much more depth and clarity.

 For more information, call us at (845) 826-5310 or click here to contact Dee today!